 When setting up toddler spaces, consider these design elements in addition to the recommendations for natural colors, lighting, and supervision included for infants:

 - Furniture designed for toddlers.
-Toddlers should have furniture that they can safely and independently use.
-Materials, puzzles, books, and manipulatives should be stored on shelves that are accessible.
+Incorporate furniture that toddlers can safely and independently use.
+Store materials, puzzles, books, toys, and manipulatives on shelves that are accessible.

 - Activity centers.
-Toddlers should have dedicated spaces for reading, building, art, music, dramatic play, manipulatives, etc.
+Create dedicated spaces for reading, building, art, music, dramatic play, loose parts play, and more.

-Here are some successful daycare rooms for toddlers that can help to inspire new ideas for your own facilities!
+Here are some successful daycare room setup ideas for toddlers that can help to inspire new ideas for your own facility.

 Source: Guardian Newstead